So You Think You Can Dance (British TV series) series 1: Auditions

 The preliminary auditions for the first series of the show were held in major cities throughout the UK in October 2009.
 Participants for the show had to be aged between 18 and 35 and could be amateur dancers or professionals who are not currently engaged in a professional contract.
 The BBC promoted auditions for the show via its official website.

 On 2 January 2010, they aired an audition episode.
 Audition guest judges were Priscilla Samuels, Sisco Gomez and Louise Redknapp.
 They showed different dancers all the time, good and bad.
 First, they showed auditions from London, and then from Manchester.

 Choreography camp

 The choreography camp is just like the Vegas week in the US.
-For this part, Louise Redknapp joined Lythgoe and Phillips as a main judge, and the choreographers were judging when the dancers were dancing their choreography.
-100 dancers were invited to the Choreography Camp, and after the group choreographies, there were only 26 dancers in the end, and then, they picked out their top 7 guys and top 7 girls.
+For this part, Louise Redknapp joined Lythgoe and Phillips as a main judge, and the choreographers were judging when the contestants were dancing their choreography.
+100 contestants were invited to the Choreography Camp, and after the group choreographies, there were only 26 contestants in the end, and then, they picked out their top 7 female contestants and top 7 male contestants (each gender).